Nyx0uf/qlImageSize/README.md

 # mdImageSize

-It's a **Spotlight** plugin to display informations of unsupported images (**WebP**, **bpg**, **Portable Pixmap**) in the Finder's inspector window.
+This is the **Spotlight** plugin, it displays informations of unsupported images (**WebP**, **bpg**) in the Finder's inspector window.

 ![https://static.whine.fr/images/2014/mdimagesize1.jpg](https://static.whine.fr/images/2014/mdimagesize1.jpg)

-### Installation
+# Install

 3 choices :

-- Via [Homebrew Cask](https://brew.sh/): `brew cask install qlimagesize`
+1. Using [Homebrew Cask](https://brew.sh/) : `brew cask install qlimagesize`.
-- Download manually the latest build from https://github.com/Nyx0uf/qlImageSize/releases/latest and save it to the `~/Library/QuickLook` folder
+2. Download the latest build from https://github.com/Nyx0uf/qlImageSize/releases/latest and save it to your `~/Library/QuickLook` folder.
-- Build from sources using Xcode. (just have to hit the build button)
+3. Build from sources using Xcode. (just have to hit the build button).

-### Uninstall
+# Uninstall

+2 choices :

-- Via [Homebrew Cask](https://brew.sh/): `brew cask uninstall qlimagesize`
+1. Using [Homebrew Cask](https://brew.sh/) : `brew cask uninstall qlimagesize`
-- Manually:
+2. Manually :
-  - Launch Terminal.app (in `/Applications/Utilities`)
+  - Launch *Terminal.app* in `/Applications/Utilities`
-  - Copy and paste the following line into the Terminal :

-    `rm -rf "~/Library/QuickLook/qlImageSize.qlgenerator" "~/Library/Spotlight/mdImageSize.mdimporter"`
+  - Copy and paste the following line : `rm -rf "~/Library/QuickLook/qlImageSize.qlgenerator" "~/Library/Spotlight/mdImageSize.mdimporter"`
   - Press Enter.

-### Limitations
+# Limitations

 If you are a **Pixelmator** user, its own QuickLook plugin might get in the way when previewing **WebP** files.
 To fix this you need to edit the file `/Applications/Pixelmator.app/Contents/Library/QuickLook/PixelmatorLook.qlgenerator/Contents/Info.plist` and remove the dict entry that handles **webp**.

-After editing the `Info.plist`, the QuickLook for Pixelmator file format (such as `.pxm`) might not work due to Code Signing, you can unsign the Pixelmator's QuickLook binary using this tool, [unsign](https://github.com/steakknife/unsign).
-After downloading and `make` the tool, unsign the binary inside `MacOS/` , it will create another binary with the extension `unsigned`, rename the orignal binary for backup then remove the extension for the unsigned binary.
+After editing the `Info.plist`, QuickLook for the Pixelmator file format (such as `.pxm`) might not work due to Code Signing.
+You can unsign Pixelmator's QuickLook binary using the tool [unsign](https://github.com/steakknife/unsign).
+After downloading and building it, just run :

-`./unsign /Applications/Pixelmator.app/Contents/Library/QuickLook/PixelmatorLook.qlgenerator/Contents/MacOS/PixelmatorLook`
+	unsign /Applications/Pixelmator.app/Contents/Library/QuickLook/PixelmatorLook.qlgenerator/Contents/MacOS/PixelmatorLook`.

+It will create another binary with the extension **unsigned**, rename the orignal binary for backup then remove the extension for the unsigned binary, ex :

+	mv /Applications/Pixelmator.app/Contents/Library/QuickLook/PixelmatorLook.qlgenerator/Contents/MacOS/PixelmatorLook /Applications/Pixelmator.app/Contents/Library/QuickLook/PixelmatorLook.qlgenerator/Contents/MacOS/PixelmatorLook.bak
+	mv /Applications/Pixelmator.app/Contents/Library/QuickLook/PixelmatorLook.qlgenerator/Contents/MacOS/PixelmatorLook.unsigned /Applications/Pixelmator.app/Contents/Library/QuickLook/PixelmatorLook.qlgenerator/Contents/MacOS/PixelmatorLook

+# Upgrading dependencies

+### libwbep

+Grab the [latest version](https://github.com/webmproject/libwebp/releases).
+Decompress the archive and simply run :

+	./autogen.sh
+	CFLAGS="-mmacosx-version-min=10.13" ./configure --disable-shared
+	make

+The resulting library can be found in *src/.libs/libwebp.a*.

+### libbpg

+Grab the [latest version](https://bellard.org/bpg/).
+Decompress the archive and edit the `Makefile` with the following changes :

+- Uncomment the line which reads `CONFIG_APPLE=y`
+- Comment both lines `USE_X265=y` and `USE_BPGVIEW=y`

+And replace the following

+	ifdef CONFIG_APPLE
+	LDFLAGS+=-Wl,-dead_strip

+with

+	ifdef CONFIG_APPLE
+	LDFLAGS+=-Wl,-dead_strip
+	CFLAGS+=-mmacosx-version-min=10.13

+Then simply run `make`.
+The resulting library will be in the project directory.

-### License
+# License

-***qlImageSize*** is released under the *Simplified BSD license*, see **LICENSE**.
+This project is released under the *MIT license*, see **LICENSE**.